shlokamohanty/i-write-sometimes/_posts/2026-08-18-am-i-a-proponent-of-determinism.md

 There’s something here.
 I sometimes like the superposition of things, which is what quantum mechanics is based on.
 I like when people can hold multiple truths — the [nuance](https://shlokamohanty.github.io/i-write-sometimes/2026/05/12/complexity-for-complexity-sake.html).

 I think I'm drawn to things where multiple interpretations stay open-ended.
-So maybe that's why I like poetry and the meaning behind words?
+So maybe that's why I like words?
 Maybe that's why I like research, because you sometimes end up with more questions?
 I think I like depth and openness.
 Like, black holes?